adityakumar0308/ai-disaster-chatbot/README.md

-Here's an improved version of your `README.md` with a more human-friendly tone, better structure, and the additional information included:

----

 # 🌪️ AI Disaster Chatbot

 A lightweight, AI-powered chatbot designed to assist users during natural disasters by providing crucial guidance, safety protocols, and actionable steps.
 Powered by **FastAPI**, **TinyLlama**, and **FAISS**, this chatbot combines real-world disaster knowledge with open-ended reasoning using a **Retrieval-Augmented Generation (RAG)** approach.